SiriDB/libsiridb/README.md

 - `siridb_timeit_t * siridb_resp_t.timeit`: Optional timeit info or `NULL`.

 #### `siridb_resp_t * siridb_resp_create(siridb_pkg_t * pkg, int * rc)`
-Creates and returns a response.
+Create and return a response.
 A `siridb_req_t` callback function should check for the request status and when this status is zero then the `siridb_req_t.pkg` property can be used to create a nice response object.
 In case of an error `NULL` is returned and an optional `rc` argument can be